xaqq/RouxOS/README.md

 ======

 Just a student kernel project.
 Developped in C++11.
-It aims to be a monolithic, multi-threaded.
+It aims to be a microlithic, multi-threaded.

 Where am I going ?
 I simply want something functional.
 Not a kick-ass OS